AbhinavDobhal/react-hooks-snippets/README.md

 ## Usage

-Type part of a snippet, press `enter`, and the snippet unfolds.
-Camel Cased identifiers allows for abbreviations.
-For example: `cdm` will match `compDidMount`.

 |      Shortcut Identifier |     | Description                                        |
 | -----------------------: | --- | :------------------------------------------------- |
 |                  **rfc** | →   | React Functional Component                         |